-56. Funding was provided in 2005 and will continue to be provided from the 13 per cent programme support cost charged by UNEP.
-This is done through direct support by funding the staff for the CITES administration in Geneva, for information technology support and other sundry expenses.
+61. Funding was provided in 2006 and will continue to be provided from the 13 per cent programme support cost charged by UNEP.
+This is done through direct support by funding the staff for the CITES administration in Geneva, for information technology support and other expenses, such as, sundry, security at the duty station.

-57. The UNEP Executive Director has agreed that funds received as programme support levied on voluntary contributions in support of CITES activities will be allocated for the funding of CITES projects.
-In accordance with this, funding is being provided from the 13 per cent charge levied on voluntary contributions to provide bridging funds for CITES projects such as the Monitoring the Illegal Killing of Elephants (MIKE) project.
-In addition, the Executive Director of UNEP has agreed to fund 50 percent of the cost of the post of an Information Network Officer through the income generated by the 13 per cent levy.
+62. The UNEP Executive Director has agreed that funds received as programme support levied on voluntary contributions in support of CITES activities will be allocated for the funding of CITES projects.
+The Executive Director of UNEP has continued to fund 50 percent of the cost of the post of Information Network Officer through the income generated by the 13 per cent levy.

-58. With effect from 1 October 2006, the UNEP Division of Environmental Conventions will host the offices for the MIKE project in Nairobi.
-The division looks forward to strengthening cooperation with CITES in that regard.
+63. With effect from 1 October 2006, the UNEP Division of Environmental Law and Conventions agreed to host the offices for the MIKE project in Nairobi.
+The administrative support is provided to the MIKE project team in Nairobi to implement the activities.